Logo

 For a non-FTA foreigner buying a $3 million private condo as a first Singapore property, the breakdown looks like this:

+That total assumes the full price is paid in cash.
+With financing of up to 75% on a first property, the cash you actually need is lower, though every duty and fee above is payable in cash regardless.
 The 60% ABSD line is what kills most deals.
 Total stamp duty alone is 64% of the purchase price.
-For a non-resident with no FTA exemption, Singapore property arithmetic is unforgiving below the $5 million mark.
+For a non-resident with no FTA exemption, the numbers rarely work below the $5 million mark, because the stamp duty adds so much to the entry cost.

 Who qualifies for the FTA exemption